sp260/TweetsClassification/README.md

 A predictive model to classify tweets.

-## Prerequisite
-You need at least 3gb of RAM to install spaCy package.
-(tested on Ubuntu system)

 If you want to add more training data in the corpus folder, please refer to the annotation guide and be sure that the file name starts with "groupe".

 ## Installation